 We hope they help you!

-Pigs will grunt and nudge you with their snouts when feeling affectionate.
-Depending on the size of your pig, this can be disconcerting.
+Depending on the size of your pig, a nudge can be disconcerting.
 Our old boar Humphrey weighed nearly 400kg and stood as high as my hip.
 A gentle nudge from him would instantly see me deposited on the ground.
-Nevertheless, if he was grunting gently, I knew he was content enough to lie down for a belly rub once I’d recovered.
+Nevertheless, if he grunted gently, I knew he was content to lie down for a belly rub once I’d recovered.

 Hamilton often gallops down the field when he sees my husband at the gate.
 I’m pretty sure he’s happy when he does that.
 With his ears flopping around and what appears to be a big smile on his face!
 He certainly looks pretty upbeat.
 As he gets closer, he’ll start grunting quietly and nudge my husband’s legs with his snout.

-By comparison, if he becomes distressed or unhappy because one of the dogs is in his space, Hamilton will dash off for a few meters before stopping and spinning around.
+By comparison, Hamilton will dash off for a few meters before stopping and spinning around if he becomes distressed or unhappy because one of the dogs is in his space.
 He also makes barking noises and squeals if a dog gets too close.
 This kind of behavior indicates fear and stress.

 We don’t rely on a wagging tail to gauge Hamilton’s level of contentment, as the only time he does that is when he’s eating or when flies are irritating his hindquarters.

-In most instances, a nudge from a pig is a sign of affection.
+Pigs nudge you as a sign of affection in most cases.
 If you’ve ever watched a pig feed, you’ll know this is a natural behavior for them.
-Pigs use their snouts to move soil so that they can access the tasty roots and insects underground.
+Pigs use their snouts to move soil to access the tasty roots and insects underground.
 They also nudge one another to establish dominance.

 If a pig pushes you, don’t move away, as this indicates that you’re backing down.
 Instead, respond positively and acknowledge the pig’s desire to communicate by giving a stroke or scratch.